Naman-72/Naman-72/README.md

 ##  About Me

 - I am currently based in beautiful Bangalore, near EcoSpace - and have mapped almost every coffee shop within a  1 mile radius.
-Let me know if you’re in the area, and let’s caffeinate! ☕
+Let me know if you’re in the area, and let’s caffeinate with filter coffee! ☕
 - I am currently working as DevOps Engineer in Synaptics and had plans to soon launch my Startup.
 Apart from that I am a Speaker , Tech Entrepreneur and has interest in  Startups, Strategy, Advisor, GTM .
 - 🌱 I completed by BTech in **[Computer Science and Engineering](https://www.iitg.ac.in/cse/)** at  **[IIT Guwahati](https://www.iitg.ac.in/)** 🏫
 - ⚡ Fun fact: <pre> After graduating, I realized my path was beyond the traditional track.
 It was much entrepreneur track — I wanted to address real societal challenges with a difference.
 Today, I'm fully committed to solve this, using my skills and curiosity to create value for everyone around me including myself.  </pre>